jameswjesso/mydigitalgarden/_notes/Research Notes/@hubermanBrainBodyContract2023.md

 As long as you can sleep, you can stress as much as you like

-That the long-term damage of stress on the body and mind is negliable if you are able to sleep well.
+That the long-term damage of stress on the body and mind is negligable if you are able to sleep well.

 ##### Stress mobilizes resources